 Student Application for admission in the PANGEA programme is entitled for students holding a Bachelor in Earth Sciences or equivalent education in the field of Natural Sciences or Biology (provided a sufficient number of Earth Sciences courses are completed).
 Students from all over the world are welcome to join the programme.

-A TWO-STEP SELECTION PROCEDURE
+A THREE-STEP SELECTION PROCEDURE

 1) Administrative checking and validation